Updated: March 2020

 The Cumberland Sound stock summers in the inner part of Cumberland Sound and winters beyond the ice edge near the mouth of the Sound (DFO 2002a).
 They are considered a separate population based on results from satellite tagging, genetics, organochlorine contaminant signatures, and traditional knowledge (Kilabuk 1998).

-The St Lawrence River is a small population that is thought to have once been part of the Arctic populations (DFO 2004).
+The St Lawrence (sometimes called St Lawrence River) stock is a small population thought to have once been part of the Arctic populations (DFO 2004).
 There does not appear to be any geographic overlap with the other current populations of belugas, and they are also genetically distinct from all the other populations (DFO 2004).

 Current Abundance and Trends

-Estimating the abundance of beluga is difficult due to the remoteness and large size of their distribution area and the mobility of the animals.
-Aerial surveys are most commonly used, but the results obtained must be corrected for both whales at the surface missed by observers, plus those that are below the surface out of sight when the survey airplane is overhead.
+Estimating beluga abundance is difficult due to the remoteness and large size of their distribution area and the mobility of the animals.
+Aerial surveys are most commonly used.
+However the results obtained from aerial surveys must be corrected for whales that are at the surface but missed by observers, and those that are below the surface and out of sight when the survey airplane is overhead.
 Another problem is that direct comparisons between surveys are not always possible, since surveys rarely have the same timing or cover the same area.

-There is no abundance estimate or trend information from this area, but a first-ever survey is planned for July-August 2018.
+There is no abundance estimate or trend information from this area.
+A first-ever survey was planned for July-August 2018 and further information will be posted as it becomes available.

-Eastern High Arctic – Baffin Bay (Including West Greenland)
+Eastern High Arctic – Baffin Bay and West Greenland

-The most recent estimate is from an aerial survey in 1996 which estimated there to be 21,213 belugas (95% CI 10,985 to 32,619; Innes et al. 2002a) in the Eastern High Arctic – Baffin Bay summer aggregation.
+The most recent estimate for the Eastern High Arctic – Baffin Bay summer aggregation comes from an aerial survey in 1996, which estimated 21,213 belugas (95% CI: 10,985 to 32,619) (Innes et al. 2002a).
 This estimate takes into account both whales missed by observers and those that might be unseen due to diving behaviour.
+It has been recognised that this estimate requires updating (NAMMCO 2018).
 Previous estimates from the early 1970s gave a very rough estimate of 10,000 belugas (Koski et al. 2002), and surveys conducted in the late 1970s estimated that 10,250 to 12,000 belugas were involved in the fall migration out of the central Arctic (Koski et al. 2002).

 One estimate, made in 1939, gave a population of 40,000 to 50,000 beluga in the Barents, Kara and Laptev Seas (Boltunov and Belikov 2002).
-These numbers are very rough, and were based on observations of beluga during mass inshore movements in the fall.
+These are very rough estimates and were based on observations of beluga during mass inshore movements in the fall.
 Another estimate made later guessed that from 15,000 to 20,000 beluga inhabited the White, Barents and Kara Seas (Boltunov and Belikov 2002).
+There are no more recent estimates of abundance for this stock.

 Eastern Hudson Bay